simplajs/simpla/README.md

   <img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg" alt="PRs welcome">
 </p>

-Simpla is a modern content system for frontend developers.
-It's an open ecosystem of elements built on top of [Web Components](https://webcomponents.org), powered by a JSON API.
-Use them to assemble your own modular CMS.
+Simpla is a modular, open content framework for frontend developers.
+It's built on top of [Web Components](https://webcomponents.org), and powered by a JSON API.
+Use the new components to assemble your own modern CMS.

 ```html
 <!-- Block of editable richtext -->